gh-davidr/NightscoutLoader/README.md

 ### Installation Guide for Nightscout use

 1. Check your version of Java at this [link] (https://java.com/en/download/help/version_manual.xml)
-1. Download the application from Google Drive.
+1. Download the application from the [Nightscout Loader](https://david50703.wixsite.com/nightscoutloader) page.
-  1. Latest stable version always available [here] (https://drive.google.com/open?id=0BxlKJmCnE32_bVlpd3pHVjJnTzQ).
+  1. Latest stable version always available [here] (https://david50703.wixsite.com/nightscoutloader).
   1. Occassionally, an early beta version is made available with fixes on the stable version or access to upcoming features.
-The [Latest Beta] (https://drive.google.com/open?id=0BxlKJmCnE32_MmxTdXZGaUEyYVE) folder will have the latest beta if one is available.
 2. Copy the NightScoutLoader.jar file to your desktop
 3. Launch the application by double-clicking the icon on your desktop.
 4. Click Tools => Settings to launch the Settings panel